 What’s important for me to know about before I go to college?

 Your immunizations must be up-to-date: Your primary care provider will make sure that your immunizations (shots and boosters) are current.
-You should ask your PCP if you are up to date on the meningococcal vaccine to lower your chances of getting the very serious infection meningitis (inflammation of the brain tissue).
+You should ask your HCP if you are up to date on the meningococcal vaccine to lower your chances of getting the very serious infection meningitis (inflammation of the brain tissue).
 The vaccine will help to protect you against this serious disease.

 There are certain shots you must have before going to college unless you sign a waiver.
 Check out your state’s requirements regarding the vaccine.
 Make sure you keep a copy of your immunization record.